Back & Forth (Aaliyah song): Music and lyrics

 Musically, "Back & Forth" was described as being dance, pop and R&B. Quinn Peterson from Jet labeled the song as new jack swing-oriented.
 While, Shaheem Reid from MTV News said it had a G-Funk "synthesizer beat".
 Reid's MTV colleague Carvell Wallace, noted that its backing track "has the markers of traditional boom-bap, with its terse snare and DJ Premier–inspired half-verse samples, and a West Coast keyboard winding its way through the chorus."
 On the song, Aaliyah sings with a "subtle, laid-back vocal".
 Wallace further analyzed her vocals on the record saying: "Aaliyah’s vocal performance, an unusually breathy lilt that is both captivating and sanguine, transforms the earthly beat into something celestial.
 The melody feels improvisational, like someone catching the spirit, riffing over a groove until choruses and harmonies rise suddenly to the surface, revealing the entire thing as a carefully considered work".
-According to Musicnotes, it is composed in the key of B-flat major and is set in time signature of common time with a tempo of 100 beats per minute.

 Lyrically she sings about partying with her friends during the weekend.
 Billboard said, "It doesn't matter that Aaliyah is 15.
 It's the freakin' weekend, baby, so she's picking up her ladies—presumably in her jeep—and hitting the local party spot".

 When asked about the lyrical direction of the song, Aaliyah stated: "It's not a song about love or whatever; it's about going to a party and having fun.
 I have songs about love, crushes, or whatever, but that song is about dancing.
 This album is about teens and what they go through."
 Entertainment Weekly interpreted the songs lyrical content as a "steamy invitation to dance all night" with Aaliyah requesting to "let the funky melody put you in the mood".
 In his assessment of the lyrics, author Tim Footman explained, " 'The lyrics tonight' ...oh, it's all right – could have come straight out of a rhyming dictionary, but Aaliyah's performance is utterly convincing, not to say controversial".
 Footman also highlighted that "she expresses the emotions of a young girl discovering the first stirrings of erotic desire, in a number some people felt was too hot and steamy for a young girl to perform".